Godtide/ReportAid/README.md

 [http://rest.reportaid.org:10000/activities-list](http://rest.reportaid.org:10000/activities-list)

-You could then then use one of the activities references listed via the URL above to get the [IATI Standard XML](https://iatistandard.org/en/) for those IATI activities.
+You could then then use one of those activities references to get the [IATI Standard XML](https://iatistandard.org/en/).
 For example:

 [http://rest.reportaid.org:10000/activities/4f564e66794b64565a0000000000000000000000000000000000000000000000](http://rest.reportaid.org:10000/activities/4f564e66794b64565a0000000000000000000000000000000000000000000000)